ArjanDEV32/Markdown-parser-React/README.md

-# Markdown parse in React
+# Markdown parser in React
 this module converts Markdown into JSX.
 It is composed of one function:
 ```typescript